Influenza (flu) is a highly contagious viral infection. It is one of the most severe illnesses of the winter season.

 The "older" antibodies no longer recognize the "newer" virus when the next flu season comes around.

-The person becomes infected again.
+The child becomes infected again.

 The older antibodies can give some protection against getting the flu again.
 Vaccines given each year to protect against the flu contain the influenza virus strain from each type that is expected to cause the flu that year.

-An influenza virus is generally passed from person to person through the air.
+A flu virus is generally passed from person to person through the air.
 This means your child can get the flu by coming in contact with an infected person who sneezes or coughs.
 The virus can also live for a short time on things like doorknobs, pens or pencils, keyboards, telephone receivers, and eating or drinking utensils.
 So your child can get the flu virus by touching something that has been handled by someone infected with the virus and then touching his or her own mouth, nose, or eyes.

 People are generally the most contagious with the flu 24 hours before they start having symptoms and during the time they have the most symptoms.
 That's why it is hard to prevent the spread of the flu, especially among children, because they do not always know they are sick while they are still spreading the disease.
 The risk of infecting others usually stops around the seventh day of the infection.

-Influenza is called a respiratory disease, but the whole body seems to suffer when a child has it.
+The flu is called a respiratory disease, but the whole body seems to suffer when a child has it.
 Children usually become suddenly ill with any or all of the following symptoms:

-Fever, which may be as high as 103° F (39.4° C) to 105° F (40.5° C)
+Fever, which may be as high as 103°F (39.4°C) to 105°F (40.5°C)